jamespmernin/Ajax-HTTP-Intro/README.md

 ### I Do: POST a new artist (15 mins)

-Let's catch up with adding the artists to the browser when we click GET.
-Go ahead and add the following to the ajax GET request in the `.done` promise:
+Let's go ahead and add the following to the ajax GET request in the `.done` promise:
 ```js
 console.log(response)
 for (var i = 0; i<response.length;i++){
   $("ul.artists").append("<li><a href='/artists/" + response[i].id + "'>" + response[i].name + "</a></li>")
 }
 ```
+* what is this doing?
+This allows us to add the artists to the browser when we click GET.

 Now let's update our view to include some input fields in `app/views/artists/test_ajax.html.erb`: